aucad/aml-networks/readme.md

 :eight_pointed_black_star: **Plot results** < 1 min

 ```
-make plot
+make plot_result
 ```

 Plot results of a previously performed experiment.
 The plot data source defaults to `output` directory.
-To plot some other directory append `RESDIR` to the command, e.g. `make plot RESDIR=result/all`.
+To plot some other directory, use command: `make plot RESDIR=result/query` where `RESDIR` is path to some directory with experiment results.

 ## Run Custom Experiments